lorossi/circle-city-maps/README.md

 One day, after scrolling for a while, I found a few images that reminded me of an old project I have published on GitHub only and that I am not completely satisfied with *(this is why it is not on my Instagram profile)*: [Minimalistic Maps](https://github.com/lorossi/minimalistic-maps).

-In short, the repository contains a script that generates maps of cities using the [OpenStreetMap](https://www.openstreetmap.org/) API and the [PIL](https://pillow.readthedocs.io/en/stable/), by plotting only certain elements of the city *(such as benches, trees, banks, trash cans, etc...)*.
+In short, that repository contains a script that generates maps of cities by plotting only certain elements of the city *(such as benches, trees, banks, trash cans, etc...)* via the [OpenStreetMap](https://www.openstreetmap.org/) API and the [PIL](https://pillow.readthedocs.io/en/stable/) library.
-Cities get represented in weird ways, and you can see the difference between countries.
+Cities get represented in weird ways, and you can notice their various landmarks and features without having to draw them explicitly.

-My curiosity fuelled this project, but it never really saw the light of day, as I was never really satisfied with the outcome.
+My curiosity fuelled this project, but it never really saw the light of day, as I was never satisfied with the outcome.

-Before completely giving up, I started working on an extension of the map generation that could produce *"rounded"* maps that looked a little bit hand-drawn, but I have never really bothered to finish it, despite having put quite the effort into it:
+Before completely giving up, I started working on an extension of the map generation that could produce *"rounded"* maps that looked a little bit hand-drawn, but I once more was never really bothered to finish it, despite having put quite the effort into it:
 I was never really satisfied with the outcome, so I abandoned it *(as now, there's not even a README file)*, even forgetting that I had it on my computer.

 However, thanks to the aforementioned social platform, I found a few images that reminded me of that project and I decided to give it another try: this time I was able to get a few good results, and I am quite happy with them.

-The buildings, streets, parks and all the other features of the maps are sourced directly from [Open Street Maps](https://www.openstreetmap.org/), which is quite accurate and detailed (to my surprise).
+The buildings, streets, parks and all the other features of the maps are sourced directly from [Open Street Maps](https://www.openstreetmap.org/), which is quite accurate and detailed *(to my surprise, given that is a less-known alternative to Google Maps and it's completely community-driven)*.
-I have never put much trust into OSM, since the competing Google Maps has always worked well enough for me, but I was quite surprised by the number of details that OSM has: all the buildings are correctly mapped and categorized, the interest points are all there, and the streets are all correctly placed.
+I have never put much trust into OSM, since the competing Google Maps has always worked well enough for me, but I was quite surprised by the sheer amount of detail that OSM has: all the buildings are correctly mapped and categorized, the interest points are all there, and the streets are all correctly placed (not to mention all the street lights, benches, trash cans, ...).

-At first, I tried interfacing with the OpenStreetMap API using a library, but I quickly found out that it was not really what I was looking for;
+At first, I tried interfacing with the OpenStreetMap API using a library, but I quickly found out that it was not really what I was looking for, since it was too complex, not flexible and quite slow *(I have no idea why, but it took a couple of minutes to get the data for a single city)*.
 I quickly dropped it, as I decided to use the [Overpass API](https://wiki.openstreetmap.org/wiki/Overpass_API) and the [Nominatim API](https://wiki.openstreetmap.org/wiki/Nominatim) directly.

 I can't deny that the OSM query language is way messy and beyond my understanding.
 At first, I reached out to my good old friend *ChatGPT* to get some help with it, but with not much success; I found the even better *StackOverflow* and I was able to leech some knowledge from a brave user who needed the same help as me.